 How to treat post-micturition dribble

-If you find PMD to be an issue, one way to overcome it can simply be to push your pelvic floor strongly after urination, or if you’re a man, gently pushing on your urethra (behind the scrotum) can be an effective way to release the remaining urine.
+If you find post-micturition dribble to be an issue, one way to overcome it can simply be to push your pelvic floor strongly after urination, or if you’re a man, gently pushing on your urethra (behind the scrotum) can be an effective way to release the remaining urine.
+Below we describe a method that many find effective.

 Pelvic floor muscle exercises can, if done correctly, help you improve your bladder control, and with time resolve or improve leakage.
 If you already have symptoms of pelvic floor weakness, these exercises can also help.